 First Eucharist at St. Louis Parish

-First Holy Communion is most often celebrated by children around the age of seven or eight, when they have reached the age of reason and are capable of participating in the sacramental life of the Catholic Church.
-First Holy Communion is to be preceded by the sacraments of baptism, reconciliation and confirmation.
+First Holy Communion is most often celebrated by children around the age of eight, when they have reached the age of reason and are capable of participating in the sacramental life of the Catholic Church.
+First Holy Communion is to be preceded by the sacraments of baptism and reconciliation.
 “Children must go to the sacrament of Penance before receiving Holy Communion for the first time” (Catechism of the Catholic Church 1457).

-Children participating in the St. Louis religious education/faith formation program begin preparation for receiving the sacraments of Reconciliation and Eucharist in the first grade.
-In the second grade they begin a more comprehensive preparation and are also expected to complete an at home workbook for each of the Sacraments.
-Once a child can aptly express in a personal interview with the pastor or his representative that they have an understanding of the Sacrament of Reconciliation and Eucharist, a date may be scheduled for them to receive the Sacrament.
+Children participating in the St. Louis religious education/faith formation program begin preparation for receiving the sacrament of Reconciliation in the second grade.
+In the third grade they begin a more comprehensive preparation to receive the sacraments of First Eucharist and Confirmation and are also expected to complete an at home workbook for each of the Sacraments.
+Once a child can aptly express in a personal interview with the pastor or his representative that they have an understanding of the Sacrament of Eucharist and Confirmation, they may then be scheduled to receive those Sacraments at the Confirmation/ First Eucharist Liturgy.